turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 First, we need to know where we are.
 The stub starts our plane in St. Louis.
 So for a first round, let's assume that any distance being calculated is *from* St. Louis.

 The distance from St. Louis to Phoenix is 1260 miles.
-You can see that number inside the `known_distances` method of `AviatrixData`.
+You can see that number inside the `knownDistances` method of `AviatrixData`.
 We could get to it like this:

 ```
-known_distances[:st_louis][:phoenix]
+knownDistances["St. Louis"]!["Phoenix"]!
 ```

-The `known_distances` method is returning a dictionary. `:st_louis` is a key in that dictionary.
+The `knownDistances` variable is a dictionary. `"St. Louis` is a key in that dictionary.
 It points to a value which is *another* dictionary.

-`:phoenix` is a key in that second dictionary.
+`"Phoenix` is a key in that second dictionary.
 It points to a value 1260, which is what we're looking for.

-So the code `known_distances[:st_louis][:phoenix]` gets us the distance between St. Louis and Phoenix.
-We we look at our `distance_to` method we have an argument named `target` that is the city we're heading to.
+So the code `knownDistances["St. Louis"]!["Phoenix"]!` gets us the distance between St. Louis and Phoenix.
+We we look at our `distanceTo` function we have an argument named `target` that is the city we're heading to.

-*Write code in your `distance_to` method that finds the distance between St. Louis and your `target`*.
-Check the output you see in the simulator against the numbers in `AviatrixData`.
+*Write code in your `distanceTo` function that finds the distance between St. Louis and your `target`*.
+Check the output you see in `main.swift` against the numbers in `AviatrixData`.

 #### Planning for the Future

 You probably ended up with a line of code that looked like this:

 ```
-AviatrixData.known_distances[:st_louis][target]
+return data.knownDistances["St. Louis"]![target]!
 ```

 That'll work great as long as our current location is St. Louis.
 But we're about to start moving around.
-How can you modify this line so that it works based on our current location?
+How can you modify this line so that it works based on our _current_ location?

 #### Results